platformsh/platformsh-docs/docs/src/administration/users.md

 * Project Viewer: Any user with access to environment types automatically gets this role.

 These control who has access to projects.
-Users can still see projects that they can't access if they are a member of an organization.
+Users can still see projects that they can't access if they're a member of an organization.
 See more on access control for [organizations](./organizations.md).

+To see all projects you have a role in, from the main console page click **All projects&nbsp;<span aria-label="and then">></span> All projects**.

 ## Environment types